silverstripe/silverstripe-elemental/README.md

 `vendor/dnadesign/silverstripe-elemental/templates` to your theme.
 When doing this, ensure you match the folder structure (PHP class namespace) to ensure that your new template version takes priority.

+> [!NOTE]
-**Note:** The default set of elements follow the [BEM (Block Element Modifier])(http://getbem.com/) class naming convention, which allows developers to style individual parts of the DOM without unnecessarily nested CSS.
-Where possible, we encourage you to follow this naming system.
+> The default set of elements follow the [BEM (Block Element Modifier])(http://getbem.com/) class naming convention, which allows developers to style individual parts of the DOM without unnecessarily nested CSS.
+> Where possible, we encourage you to follow this naming system.

 #### Position Helpers